To download this is as a cute free PDF, please click picture below!

 #2: SLOW & STEADY WINS – EVERY TIME

-While taking a walk around the neighborhood or saving $10 a week may not seem like much, as long as it’s consistent and steady, the results will begin to appear.
+Taking a walk around the neighborhood or saving $10 a week may not seem like much.
+However, as long as it’s consistent and steady, the results will begin to appear.
 Money and fitness are VERY similar in this way!

 #3: BE ACCOUNTABLE

 If you’re one of those rare people who can commit to something and stick to it no problem, then this should be a piece of cake for you.
 However, most of us need a little push, or assistance, to keep us accountable.
 For example, I know that I get a much better workout when I attend a fitness class, or work with a trainer, than I have just going about it alone.
 The same can be said regarding controlling your finances.
-Especially in business, the business owner is usually emotionally tied to the business, and the money that runs through the business, so that they are not always the best person to make certain “money” calls within the business.
-However, if that person/business works with a professional, an accountant or bookkeeper or Profit First Professional, then they may be held accountable to making the best financial decisions to reach their goals and keep them on track.
+Especially in business, the business owner is usually emotionally tied to the business and the money that runs through it.
+They are not always the best person to make certain “money” calls within the business.
+However, it’s different if that person/business works with a professional, an accountant or bookkeeper or Profit First Professional.
+Then they may be held accountable to making the best financial decisions to reach their goals and keep them on track.

 #4: CREATE A ROUTINE – MAKE IT A HABIT

-If your goal is to workout more, then set a workout routine that is easily attainable for you whether it happens in the morning, afternoon, or night – whether it’s a walk, a class, or some time at the gym – but do it so that it would be hard to make excuses NOT to do it.
+If your goal is to workout more, then set a workout routine that is easily attainable for you whether it happens in the morning, afternoon, or night.
+Whether it’s a walk, a class, or some time at the gym, do it so that it would be hard to make excuses NOT to do it.
 Having a fixed or set schedule helps to get the routine started and makes it easier to maintain.

 And it’s the same with your finances!
-As I mentioned earlier, setup an online savings account (there are many banks offering no fee no minimum high interest online savings accounts – I like Synchrony Bank and American Express Savings) and setup an auto-withdrawal for a weekly or bi-weekly set amount that you can live with.
-Not too much that you can’t pay your bills, and not too little that you’ll start to think it’s not worth it, but the right amount can be anywhere between $10/week to $100/week depending on your personal situation and goals.
+As I mentioned earlier, setup an online savings account.
+There are many banks offering no fee no minimum high interest online savings accounts.
+I like Synchrony Bank and American Express Savings.
+Then setup an auto-withdrawal for a weekly or bi-weekly set amount that you can live with.
+Not too much that you can’t pay your bills, and not too little that you’ll start to think it’s not worth it.
+The right amount can be anywhere between $10/week to $100/week.
+It really depending on your personal situation and goals.
 Set it and forget it.

-If you want to get a little fancier, use the Profit First method where you setup different accounts, nickname them for their uses, i.e. mortgage, groceries, kids, vacation, etc., and slice up every paycheck proportionately into these accounts.
+If you want to get a little fancier, use the Profit First method where you setup different accounts and nickname them for their uses.
+Examples might be mortgage, groceries, kids, vacation, etc. Slice up every paycheck proportionately into these accounts.
 Now you’ve got an instant, real-time, budget!

 In any event, do what works for you!